Synthetic multi-inversion time magnetic resonance images for visualization of subcortical structures: Introduction

 \section{Introduction}

-Visualization of subcortical structures using magnetic resonance imaging is important for understanding the causes and progression of various diseases~\cite{power2015thalamus} and for planning and assessing the efficacy of their treatment~\cite{krauss2021technology}.
+Visualization of subcortical structures using magnetic resonance~(MR) imaging is important for understanding the causes and progression of various diseases~\cite{power2015thalamus} and for planning and assessing the efficacy of their treatment~\cite{krauss2021technology}.
 Most imaging protocols used to image the thalamus, its nuclei, the basal ganglia, and related cortical networks require special pulse sequences such as quantitative susceptibility mapping (QSM)~\cite{liu2013improved} and fast gray matter acquisition T1 inversion recovery (FGATIR)~\cite{sudhyadhom2009high} or specialized hardware such as 7T scanners~\cite{tourdias2014visualization}.
-The most common approach to thalamic nuclei delineation relies on nonlinear deformation of atlases to the acquired MR images, a process which is laden with high variability~\cite{segobin2024roadmap}.
 White matter nulled~(WMn) T1-weighted (T$_1$-w) imaging, such as the FGATIR image shown in Fig.~\ref{fig:intro-fgmp}(d), is often used in surgical planning for deep brain stimulation~(DBS)~\cite{krauss2021technology} and is employed in some automatic methods for segmentation of thalamic nuclei~\cite{su2019thomas, fischl2012freesurfer}.
-However, FGATIR images are not commonly acquired in routine clinical scans despite providing better contrast than conventional images.
-In this paper, we present a new way to visualize and delineate thalamic nuclei and related structures using conventional clinical magnetic resonance~(MR) imaging.
+Despite its increasing usage in clinical protocols, FGATIR is not yet part of many widely used neuroimaging datasets, such as OASIS~\cite{LaMontagne} and ADNI~\cite{mueller2005adni}{1}{MODIFIED}; this gap motivated us to explore synthetic generation of FGATIR images.
+In this paper, we present a new way to synthesize FGATIR images and to use these to help visualize and delineate thalamic nuclei and related structures using conventional clinical MR imaging.{1}{MODIFIED}